Battle of Košare: 9–13 April: KLA offensive

 On 9 April 1999, at 03:00, an artillery barrage began from the Albanian side of the border, aimed in the direction of the Košare military outpost, which was occupied by the Yugoslav Army, in what became one of the bloodiest battles of the Kosovo War.
 The Albanians attacked in three directions, the first was towards Rrasa e Koshares, the second was towards the well-defended Košare outpost and the third was towards Maja Glava.
 Approximately 136 KLA soldiers reached the border and attacked Yugoslav positions.
 At that time less than 200 members of the Yugoslav Army were stationed at the front line.
-Bloody fighting ensued and lasted the whole day with 4 dead and one wounded on the Albanian side and 23 dead on the Yugoslav side.
+Bloody fighting ensued and lasted the whole day with 4 dead and 1 wounded on the Albanian side and 23 dead on the Yugoslav side.
 Later, the KLA seized the peak of Rrasa e Koshares and immediately began entrenching themselves.
 Serbian reports claimed that the KLA insurgents were assisted by British, French, German and Italian special forces.

 The battle continued until the next morning.
 Then, with artillery support, the KLA took Maja Glava and continued to bombard the Košare Outpost, which resulted in the Yugoslav soldiers having to abandon their posts.
-At 19:00, members of the KLA entered the abandoned outpost and CNN and the British BBC broadcast images of a great number of KLA militants taking the outpost.
+At 19:00, members of the KLA entered the abandoned outpost.
+The CNN and the British BBC broadcast images of a large number of KLA militants taking the outpost.

-Members of the Yugoslav Forces retreated towards the second line of defense above the outpost.
-Those positions were easier to defend.
+Members of the Yugoslav Army retreated towards the second line of defense above the outpost, which was more defendable.
 The next day, Yugoslav reserve troops arrived to relieve the First Army.
-One batch of KLA soldiers managed to cut the Yugoslav line of communications, and managed to destroy one BOV armoured personnel carrier.
-During the night, the KLA attacked the Yugoslav Army at Opijaz, trying to shatter the resistance of the Yugoslav soldiers, but all of the attacks were unsuccessful and resulted in the Yugoslav Army inflicting heavy losses on the KLA insurgents.
-Meanwhile, the Yugoslavs managed to bring in their Special Forces and also a few artillery pieces.
+One group of KLA soldiers managed to cut the Yugoslav line of communications, and managed to destroy one BOV armoured personnel carrier.
+During the night, the KLA attacked the Yugoslav Army at Opljaz, trying to breakthrough the Yugoslav lines, but all of the attacks were unsuccessful and resulted in the Yugoslav Army inflicting heavy losses on the KLA insurgents.
+Meanwhile, the Yugoslavs managed to bring in their special forces and also a few artillery pieces.

 On 13 April, the Yugoslav and Albanian armies clashed at the border near Krumë.

 14 April: Yugoslav counter-offensive on Maja Glava

 Albanian Army and KLA artillery continued to shell the Yugoslav Army's positions from Maja Glava and Rrasa e Koshares.
-The Yugoslav Army Headquarters decided to launch a sudden attack and surprise the enemy.
+The Yugoslav Army Headquarters decided to launch a sudden attack and surprise the Albanians.
 On 14 April, Yugoslav troops attacked Maja Glava.
 The distance between the two enemy trenches wasn't longer than 50 meters.
 The Yugoslav Army was unable to take Maja Glava completely, but it prevented the Albanians' artillery from engaging them from their positions.
 The Maja Glava front was stabilized until the end of the war, without any changes on the lines.
 In April, there weren't any changes on the front lines at Rrasa e Koshares and both sides suffered heavy losses.